Help for 401k plan sponsors, retirement professionals, small business, employee and 401(k) rules

 The age 59½ distribution rule says any 401k participant may begin to withdraw money from his or her plan after reaching the age of 59½ without having to pay a 10 percent early withdrawal penalty.

-There is an exception to that rule, however, which allows an employee who retire, quit or are fired at age 55 to withdraw without penalty from their 401k.
+There is an exception to that rule, however, which allows an employee who retires, quits or is fired at age 55 to withdraw without penalty from their 401k (the "rule of 55").
 There are three key points early retirees need to know.

 First, this exception applies if you leave your job at any time during the calendar year in which you turn 55, or later, according to IRS Publication 575.

 Second, if you still have money in the plan of a former employer and assuming you weren't at least age 55 when you left that employer, you'll have to wait until age 59½ to start taking withdrawals without penalty.
 Better yet, get any old 401k's rolled into your current 401k before you retire from your current job so that you will have access to these funds penalty free.